cassiel/codezoners/week-14/README.md

 ## Trying It Out

 Click the "Try CoffeeScript" link to get an interactive CoffeeScript compiler.
 This page shows the generated Javascript, and also (when you clink "Run") executes it.
-(If you want to see some output, open this page in Chrome, use `console.log`, and view the JavaScript console.)
+(If you want to see some output, open this page in Chrome, use the `console.log` function for printing, and view the JavaScript console.)

 ## Getting Started